fenbf/cpp17features/readme.md

 | GCC: 7.0 | Clang: 3.8 | MSVC: not yet |
 |---------:|------------|------------|

-The ++ operator for bool was deprecated in the original 1998 C++ standard, and it is past time to formally remove it.
+The ++ operator for `bool` was deprecated in the original 1998 C++ standard, and it is past time to remove it formally.

 ###Removing Deprecated Exception Specifications from C++17
 [P0003R5](http://wg21.link/p0003r5)